rabahalishah/azure-az900/README.md

 - Pilot Light (Data is replicated to another regions, faster but expensive)
 - Warm Standby (Scaled down copy of your infrastructure running ready to scale up)
 - Multi-site Active: Scaled up copy of your infrastrtucture.
 (Real time but very expensive almost double the amount of your current infrastructure)

+Types of Cloud Computing:
+Dedicated servers
+VMs
+Containers
+Functions

+Domains in Cloud:
+Availability zones (Data centers) are the combination of fault domain (they make sure that system do not have a single point of failure) and update domain (this make sure that your server/machine do not have a down time while updating it.)
+You select the value of Fault Domain and Update Domain.
+Imagine Fault domain as the number of columns of racks.
+Imagine Update domain as the number of servers in on column of racks.

+Regions are the set of availability zones (data centers)